Life Scope VS (BSM-3500 and BSM-3700 series) bedside monitors from NIHON KOHDEN

 The MULTI PARAMETER UNIT is an official term found in the service manual

-The sockets on the satellite boxes make up for those missing connector sockets on the Saturn module
+The sockets on the satellite boxes compensate for the missing connector sockets on the Saturn module

-Preceding Life Scope VS bedside monitor was the Life Scope BSM-2300K series monitors, let's see how the sole yellow MULTI socket was actually being used in this series.
+Preceding Life Scope VS bedside monitors was the Life Scope BSM-2300K series monitors, let's see how the sole yellow MULTI socket was actually being used in this series.

 The portable 8.4-inch Life Scope i (BSM-2301K)

-To insist the use of Smart Cables, the Life Scope BSM-2301K monitor has a MULTI-parameter Unit with only one yellow MULTI socket for three types of measurements, namely:
+To insist the use of Smart Cables, the Life Scope BSM-2301K monitor has one yellow MULTI-parameter socket for three types of measurements, namely:

 a.
 Invasive Blood Pressure